SonarCloud supports repositories that use the monorepo strategy.

 Each SonarCloud project must have a key unique across SonarCloud (see Analysis Parameters).
 This is the key that you will use when you configure your CI service.
 It binds the project in the monorepo to its corresponding SonarCloud project.
 We recommend using a pattern that includes your organization name, the SonarCloud project name, and an internal reference to the project within the monorepo (for example,

-Currently, monorepo support is available for GitHub, Bitbucket Cloud, and Azure DevOps repositories.
-Monorepo support is not yet available for GitLab repositories.
+Currently, monorepo support is available for GitHub, Bitbucket Cloud, Azure DevOps and GitLab repositories.

 Importing a monorepo